6: Your feedback and concerns

 In years 1 and 2 of the MRes we will ask you to take part in the PTES survey (Postgraduate Taught Experience Survey).
 This is a national survey, which all UK universities take part in and the results feed into various national league tables.
 The survey provides another opportunity for you to provide feedback and we would encourage all students to take part.
 You can find out how we acted upon feedback provided through PTES in previous years hereLink opens in a new window.

-Last year the Department made a charitable donation (for each response received) to a charity voted for by the student cohort.
-There was also a prize draw for all MSc and MRes students, triggered once the response rate reached the target level.
+Last year the Department made a charitable donation (for each response received) to two charities voted for by the student cohort.
 For more information about this survey please visit the Department's PTES webpageLink opens in a new window.

 For both the PTES and the PRES the Department develops an action plan based on students' responses, which informs the development of policy and procedures in the postgraduate area.